 New Milford is a medium-sized town located in the state of Connecticut.
-With a population of 27,276 people and six constituent neighborhoods, New Milford is the 36th largest community in Connecticut.
+With a population of 26,974 people and six constituent neighborhoods, New Milford is the 36th largest community in Connecticut.

+New Milford is a somewhat ethnically-diverse town.
 The people who call New Milford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of New Milford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in New Milford include Italian, German, English, and Polish.
+The greatest number of New Milford residents report their race to be White, followed by Asian.
+Important ancestries of people in New Milford include Irish, Italian, German, English, and Polish.

 The most common language spoken in New Milford is English.
 Other important languages spoken here include Spanish and Portuguese.